wicklanm/SIEM-Lab-using-ElasticSearch-and-Kibana/README.md

 **_Congratulations!
 We now have a Dashboard that shows global maps with their corresponding tables of failed and successful Authentications from their source of origin, with their source ip address and number of records shown._**

 <img width="1909" height="906" alt="Screenshot 2026-04-16 185250" src="https://github.com/user-attachments/assets/46a24749-4e55-43cf-b79f-b65e42a8953f" />

+# Establish a command and control session

+## What is a Command and control?
+It's where an attacker has control over a victim's computer, so they perform actions on it to complete their objective.

+## Why is it important?
+It is important because attackers perform actions on it to complete their objective:
+- Credential access
+- Lateral movement
+- Exfiltration
+- Ransomware

+## What are some of the tools/frameworks?

+- Metaploit: The most widely used open-source penetration testing framework. allows security professionals to find, exploit, and validate vulnerabilities in systems, networks, and applications.
+It features a vast database of exploits, payload generation, and post-exploitation tools, often used to simulate attacks.

+- Cobalt Strike: commonly seen in compromised environments.
+The industry professionals have help come up with a detection method for Cobalt Strike.

+- Sliver: Sliver is an open-source, cross-platform command and control (C2) framework designed for security professionals and red teams to emulate adversary behavior.
+Written in Go, it generates dynamically compiled implants that evade detection, supporting Windows, macOS, and Linux, and is managed by BishopFox.
+It is known as an alternative to cobalt strike.

+- MNythic: We will be using Mythic in this lab.
+Mythic is an open-source, cross-platform, and modular Command and Control (C2) framework designed for red teaming and authorized penetration testing.
+It acts as a "multiplayer" platform allowing multiple operators to collaborate through a web interface, managing agents that communicate with victims across various operating systems.

+Next, we will be using this to create a c2 session to replicate an attack from an outside server.